ali1845/pythonNotes/Inheritance_hierarchy_of_classes_eg.md

                   return self.weekly_salary

   4. Some of the employees get paid hourly.
-A class of **HourlyEmployee** will be drived.
+A class of **HourlyEmployee** will be driven.

           # Derived class for hourly working employee from Employee
           class HourlyEmployee(Employee):